Skip to main navigation Skip to search Skip to main content

 Brett's research often focuses on ways in which health and health services can be more equitable, challenging power norms, and led by consumers.
 Although he does not work from a lived experience perspective himself, most of his research is co-authored with and co-developed by people working from lived experience perspectives.

 He has published refereed journal articles in Palliative Medicine, Health Psychology, Health Policy, Health Expectations, Health Promotion International, Qualitative Health Research, International Journal of Mental Health Nursing, Journal of Mental Health, among others.
-He has been listed in the world's top 2% of scientists by citation for 2023 by Stanford/Elsevier, and has been listed by SciVal reports as the most prolific researcher in the field of lived experience leadership (or consumer leadership, service user leadership, or patient leadership) for over 5 years.
+For the past 2 years he has been listed in the world's top 2% of scientists by Stanford/Elsevier, and has been listed by SciVal reports as the most prolific researcher in the field of lived experience leadership (or consumer leadership, service user leadership, or patient leadership) for almost 10 years.

 Qualifications